 15. What’s your secret talent that no one knows about?

 If you find out a worker is a virtuoso guitar player, ask them to serenade the staff on a Friday afternoon (if they’re up to it).
 Maybe an employee is a fantastic chef.
 Encourage that person to whip up a snack for the team (again, if they’re up to it).

 16. Which four individuals, living or dead, would you like to eat dinner with the most?

-It’s a classic question that should give you a clear look into your employees’ personalities.
+Another classic question for getting to know your team that should give you a clear look into your employees’ personalities.
 It’ll also serve as a great springboard for engaging conversation.

 17. If you were a crayon, what color would you be?